Tommaso Rocchi: Empoli

 From Treviso (via Como), Rocchi moved to Tuscany with Empoli, also in Serie B at the time.
 With Empoli, Rocchi made over 100 appearances, and scored a total of 29 goals, 16 of which came in Serie A, where Rocchi had put in some decent performances during the 2002–03 and 2003–04 seasons.
-He scored a winner against Inter on 18 January 2004, and a week later, he scored a hattrick against original club Juventus in a 3–3 draw.
+He scored a winner against Inter Milan on 18 January 2004, and a week later, he scored a hattrick against original club Juventus in a 3–3 draw.

 Lazio

 These performances earned Rocchi a €1.5 million move to Lazio for the 2004–05 season, in another co-ownership deal.

 Rocchi's first goal of the championship for Lazio came on 22 September 2004 against Brescia at the Stadio Mario Rigamonti in a 2–0 win.
 His finest individual performance of the season was a hattrick against Lecce, and Rocchi ended a successful debut season with 13 goals in 35 league appearances.
 He also scored twice in the 2004–05 UEFA Cup, his first appearance in European competition.
 Most significantly however, Rocchi scored the third goal in a 3–1 Derby della Capitale win, the first of these clashes in which he played.
 In June 2005 Lazio bought him outright for another €2.5 million.

 It was during this time that Rocchi began to develop a partnership with teammate Paolo Di Canio.
 Often creating assists for each other, Rocchi and Di Canio had a good relationship both on and off the field.
 Di Canio left Lazio in 2006, leaving Rocchi as the major star striker at the club.

 Rocchi also had a strong partnership with Macedonian forward Goran Pandev.
 Often Pandev would play in the hole behind Rocchi, but they were also able to play up front together with a central attacking midfielder behind.
 Between them, they were Lazio's top goalscorers for three seasons consecutively.
 A positive 2005–06 season saw Rocchi score a personal best 16 league goals as Lazio finished sixth, a place which was later taken away from them due to the Calciopoli scandal.
 At first relegation to Serie B was the verdict, but Lazio were soon reinstated to the top flight.

 Beginning the 2006–07 season with an eleven-point deduction, a relegation battle appeared on the cards for Lazio, and a slow start did nothing to help the situation.
 However, the team's form soon improved, and the deduction was reduced to three, making a tilt at a UEFA Champions League place an unlikely yet possible goal.
 Rocchi backed up his 16-goal haul yet again, as Lazio finished third and qualified for Europe's premier club competition.